Sammy Rogers: Alcoholism

 Writers used Sammy to portray the issue of alcoholism.
 Lindsay was happy to be chosen to portray the issue because it exhibited that anyone can develop an addiction.
 She told Tibballs that "I was particularly glad we did the alcoholism story because it can happen to anyone - like you'd have thought Sammy was too sensible to have got in a mess like that."
 Lindsay chose not to research alcoholism with real life alcoholics because she believed it to be an invasion of their privacy.
 She branded her portrayal "a real challenge" without the extra research.
 Lindsay still wanted to depict the issue authentically and realistically, and was loath for it to be comedic.
 She added that she did not want viewers to laugh at Sammy while she is "giggling and falling off stools".

 Writers used the trauma of a car accident as a catalyst for Sammy's descent into alcohol addiction.
 Sammy blames herself for her boyfriend, Owen Daniels' (Danny McCall) injuries sustained in the crash.
 Writers chose the alcoholic beverage cider to get Sammy addicted.
 She then starts buying gin and her behaviour spirals out of control.
 Sammy gets drunk and visits Owen in the hospital where she causes disorder and Chrissy is forced to take her home.
 In another episode, Sammy agrees to babysit Jessica Choi (Anna Sung) and steals the contents of the Choi's alcoholic drinks cabinet.
 Michael Choi (David Yip) and his girlfriend Alison Gregory (Alyson Spiro) return home to a drunken Sammy.
 Alison is a scientist and Sammy begins to argue with her over animal rights.
 Sammy retaliates by vandalising Alison's car, spray-painting it with the slogan "murderer".

 Chrissy becomes concerned about Sammy's excessive drinking, intervenes and sends her to visit Dr. Joseph O'Rourke (Christian Rodska) for counselling.
 This causes problems with Frank who is in denial about the severity of Sammy's addiction.
-When Sammy discovers that Owen may be permanently paralysed she beings drinking more frequently and ends up urinating in her bed.
+When Sammy discovers that Owen may be permanently paralysed she begins drinking more frequently and ends up urinating in her bed.
 In 1996, Lindsay branded it "one awful scene" and "incredibly embarrassing to do - in fact it still makes me cringe just thinking about it."
 In 2001, Lindsay recalled that wetting the bed was one of the most difficult scenes she had ever filmed at Brookside.
 She cited that the majority male film crew made the experience "quite embarrassing".